ALEIAGTH/react-native-guest-survey-sdk/README.md

 **SendLog**

-_Open default mail app to send the app generated logs from Geo4CastSDK.
-Do not use after use logout as the logs are deleted on user logout_
+_Opens default mail app on device to send the app generated logs from Geo4CastSDK debugging.Do not use after use logout as the logs are deleted on user session logout._

 ```
 GuestSurveySdk.sendLog()
 ```

-**_Naming of the functions and the their final functionalities, callbacks, etc.. are tentative and might change._**
+**_IMPORTANT: Naming of the functions and the their final functionalities, callbacks, etc.. are tentative and might change._**

 ### Additional Resources